Online mirror descent and dual averaging: keeping pace in the dynamic case: Stabilized OMD

 \SectionName{StabilizedOMD}

-\citet{OrabonaP18} showed that OMD with the standard dynamic learning rate ($\eta_t \propto 1/\sqrt{t}$) can incur regret linear in $T$ when the feasible set $\X$ is unbounded Bregman divergence, that is, $\sup_{x,z \in \X} D_\Phi(z,x) = \infty$.
+As shown in Theorem~\ref{thm:counter_ogd}, \citet{OrabonaP18} proved that OMD with the standard dynamic learning rate ($\eta_t \propto 1/\sqrt{t}$) can incur regret linear in $T$ when the feasible set $\X$ is unbounded Bregman divergence, that is, $\sup_{x,z \in \X} D_\Phi(z,x) = \infty$.
 We introduce a stabilization technique that resolves this problem, allowing OMD to support a dynamic learning rate and perform similarly to DA even when the Bregman divergence on \(\X\) is unbounded.

 The intuition for the idea is as follows.
 Suppose \(\cZ \subseteq \X\) is a set of comparison points with respect to which we wish our algorithm to have low regret.
 Usually, we assume $\sup_{z \in \cZ} D_\Phi(z,x_1)$ is bounded, that is, the initial point is not too far (with respect to the Bregman divergence) from any comparison point.
 Since $\sup_{z \in \cZ} D_\Phi(z,x_1)$ is bounded (but not necessarily $\sup_{z \in \cZ,x \in \cX} D_\Phi(z,x)$), the point $x_1$ is the only point in $\X$ that is known to be somewhat close (w.r.t.\ the Bregman divergence) to all the other points in \(\X\).
 Thus, iterates computed by the algorithm should remain reasonably close to $x_1$ so that no other point \(z \in \cZ\) is too far from the iterates.
-If there were such a point \(z\), an adversary could later chose functions so that picking \(z\) every round would incur low loss.
+If there were such a point \(z\), an adversary could later chose functions so that picking \(z\) in every round would incur low loss.
 At the same time, OMD would take many iterations to converge to \(z\) since consecutive OMD iterates tend to be close w.r.t.\ the Bregman divergence.
-That is, the algorithm would have high regret against \(z\).
+That is, the algorithm would have high regret against~\(z\).
 To prevent this, the stabilization technique modifies each iterate $x_t$ to mix in a small fraction of $x_1$.
 This idea is not entirely new: it appears, for example, in the original Exp3 algorithm~\citep{ACBFS02}, although for different reasons.

 There are two ways to realize the stabilization idea.